Two-in-one monitors and TVs can save you money and space

 Looking for recommendations on monitors that can be used as a TV?

-Here are some options for less than $300 and with good reviews.
+Here are some budget-friendly options with good reviews.
 Also, these are gaming monitors, which means great contrast display, usually HD quality as well as sharp moving images.
 Another great thing about gaming monitors is they include various ports and audio jacks integrated.

 Use TV as computer monitor